Will I be earning college credit in the NYU GSTEM program?

 I’ve been admitted to the program.
 What next?

 Information for admitted students is available here and lists all you need to know and do before you arrive on campus the first day of the program.

 When will I know what my project is?

 The process of matching mentors to participants is ongoing and in flux until the very late stages.
 We are usually able to notify participants of their mentors by mid-June.

 When is payment due?

-Payment will be due by May 11.
+Payment will be due upon acceptance and enrollment into the program.
 Admitted students will receive a bill by email to their personal email address.
 For students admitted after May, payment will be due within six business days of acceptance.

 Is admission to the program competitive?